The state of wholesale energy

 August 2021: Wholesale energy prices are going through one of the steepest rises we’ve ever seen.

 Prices dropped sharply over the first half of last year in response to a 20% drop in national energy demand (mainly from businesses closing down), but then began to steadily began to rise again as the world started to get back on its feet, and they've kept rising ever since.

 In February 2021, Ofgem announced an increase to their energy price cap to adjust for wholesale prices rising.
 At that point, prices were 33% higher than they were 6 months before.

 Since then, prices have kept rising dramatically.
 Right now, the wholesale cost of UK energy is over 50% higher than it was in February.

-For starters, a fairly high portion of UK energy still comes from burning gas.
-Gas storage across Europe is currently 33% below the 5 year average for this time of year, and expectations of tight supply next winter are raising gas and power prices.
+- First things first, Gas stores across Europe are currently only 55-60% full.
+This is 33% below the 5 year average for this time of year, and expectations of 'tight supply' next winter are raising gas and power prices.

-What’s more, an unexpectedly cold winter and strong post-Covid industrial demand across China raised prices in Asia, so Liquified Natural Gas (LNG) cargoes are currently favouring Asia over European gas hubs, raising prices here too.
+- What’s more, an unexpectedly cold winter and strong post-Covid industrial demand across China has raised prices in Asia, so Liquified Natural Gas (LNG) cargoes are currently choosing Asia gas hubs over European ones, which is also raising prices here.
 This is making the supply shortage in Europe worse too.

-Russia's Gazprom also supplies gas to Europe through a number of pipelines.
+- Russia's energy corporation Gazprom supplies gas to Europe through a number of pipelines.
 One of the major pipelines used to supply gas from Russia to Europe runs through Ukraine and sometimes local tensions can cause challenges here.
 In 2021 the flow of gas from Russia into Europe has already remained lower than expected despite European gas prices hitting 13 year highs.
-A new pipeline that will bypass Ukraine and run under the Baltic sea (NordStream2) is due to come on supply in 2021 and consequently the market expects the price of energy to fall in 2022.
+A new pipeline that will bypass Ukraine and run under the Baltic sea (NordStream2) is due to come on supply in 2021 and so the price of energy is expected to fall in 2022.